 Each era of BluePrints brought different traditions.
 While Smith taught the course, each year the staff would work to create a t-shirt.
 Each time a new newspaper was released the students would wear the shirt that they had designed.

 From 2002- 2008, Smith worked as an English teacher and Journalism teacher.
-After some years the baton was passed to current teacher, Amy Tolbert.
+Then the baton was passed to current teacher, Amy Tolbert.

 “I was so happy when we hired Mrs. Tolbert because she had a Journalism teaching background,” Smith said.

-After relocating to Worthington, Ohio, from Pittsburgh, Tolbert applied for the position as an English/Journalism teacher.
+After relocating to Worthington, Ohio, from Pittsburgh, Pa., Tolbert applied for the position as an English/Journalism teacher.

 “Although it was a little longer commute than I wanted, I had a good feeling about [the job], so I applied,” Tolbert said.